-Therapists in Winnipeg
+Therapists Winnipeg

-Lil’ Steps Wellness is a fast-growing therapeutic practice with two office locations: its head office and farm in St. Malo, Manitoba, and a brand-new (and not so lil’) office in Winnipeg, Manitoba.
+Therapists Winnipeg | Lil’ Steps Wellness is a fast-growing therapeutic practice with two office locations: its head office and farm in St. Malo, Manitoba, and a brand-new (and not so lil’) office in Winnipeg, Manitoba.
 The recent expansion allows us to better serve our clients and reflects our commitment to providing high-quality mental health care in a welcoming and accessible environment.

 With a growing team of experienced therapists in Winnipeg, we now offer an even broader range of modalities to support children, youth, and adults of all ages who are experiencing mental health challenges such as anxiety, trauma, depression, ADHD, autism, and more.